Al Jazeera controversies: Syria

 Al Jazeera has been criticized for its coverage of the Syrian civil war, largely supporting the rebels and demonizing the Syrian government.
 The Lebanese newspaper As-Safir cited outtakes of interviews in which the channel's staff coached Syrian eyewitnesses and fabricated reports of government oppression and leaked internal emails suggesting that the organization has become a tool of the Qatari emir's foreign policy supporting Syria's rebels and advocating military intervention in the country.

 Ahmad Ibrahim, in charge of Al Jazeera's coverage of Syria, is the brother of a leading member of the rebel Syrian National Council.
 Al Jazeera reportedly pressured its journalists to use the term "martyr" for slain Syrian rebels, but not pro-government forces.

 Ukraine

-During the Russian invasion of Ukraine, Al Jazeera English said of the Ukrainian refugees that "These are not, obviously, refugees trying to get away from areas in the Middle East that are still in a big state of war" and that "They look like any European family that you would live next door to."
-The network later issued an apology for these remarks, calling them "insensitive and irresponsible".
+During the Russian invasion of Ukraine, Al Jazeera English described the Ukrainian refugees by stating, "These are not, obviously, refugees trying to get away from areas in the Middle East that are still in a big state of war", and added, "They look like any European family that you would live next door to."
+The network subsequently issued an apology for these comments, labeling them as "insensitive and" irresponsible".